 Fiber Termination Box: A brief overview

-A Fiber Termination Box (FTB), also known as Optical Terminal Box (OTB) is a distribution junction, which is specifically built for managing fibre cables in FTTH installations.
-Its main function is to join the pigtail and core of fibre optic cables.
-A fibre pigtail is a single, brief optical fibre with a tight buffer that has an optical connector already attached to one end and a certain length of exposed fibre at the opposite end.
-These ends are stripped, and one of them undergoes fusion splicing to connect to a single fibre.
-To create an optical data transmission path, the other end links the optical transceiver modules or fibre optic converter.
-The pigtail is then used for connecting the fiber cable, with the use of couplers or adapters within the box.
-Hence, it then connects to the fiber patch cord when being used in the termination box.
+Fiber Termination Box (FTB) or Optical Terminal Box (OTB) is a distribution box specially designed for fiber cable management in FTTH applications.
+Its core use is to terminate fiber optic cables and connect the cable’s core and pigtail.
+A fiber pigtail is a short, single, tight-buffered optical fiber that has an optical connector pre-installed on one end and a length of exposed fiber at the other.
+One of these ends is stripped and fusion spliced to a single fiber.
+On the other hand, the other end connects the optical transceiver modules or fiber optic converter to form an optical data transmission path.
+The pigtail connects the fiber cable through couplers or adapters in the box and then connects to the fiber patch cord when used in the termination box.

 The fiber termination box is an important aspect of ADSS Cable installation.
 It provides a budget-friendly means for systematically handling expansive quantities of fiber cables, with higher flexibility and lower expenses.
 The number of fiber cores in the FTB tends to vary based on distinctive manufacturers.
 The fiber core may range from 2 to 96 ports, based on real-life applications.